ZhgChg.Li

 name: Deploy - Firebase App Distribution

-# Runner Label - Use GitHub Hosted Runner macos-15 to execute the job
+# Runner Label - use GitHub Hosted Runner macos-15 to run the job

-# Note: Since this project is a Public Repo, it can be used infinitely for free
+# Note: This project is a Public Repo and can use unlimited free minutes

-# Note: Since this project is a Public Repo, it can be used infinitely for free
+# Note: This project is a Public Repo and can use unlimited free minutes

-# Note: Since this project is a Public Repo, it can be used infinitely for free
+# Note: This project is a Public Repo and can use unlimited free minutes

 runs-on: macos-15

-# Set the maximum timeout duration to prevent endless waiting in case of anomalies
+# Set maximum timeout to prevent endless waiting on errors

 timeout-minutes: 30